Battle of Kharkiv (2022): Intensified strikes (28 February – 2 April)

 The Kharkiv Police headquarters, a military academy and the National University of Kharkiv were damaged by Russian shelling during the morning.
 Several residential areas were also struck by Russian missiles.
 Russian missiles later struck Freedom Square again, damaging the Kharkiv City Council building and the Derzhprom, in addition to some high-rise buildings.

 On the night of 2 March, two missiles struck the headquarters of the Kharkiv Territorial Defence Forces.
 The Assumption Cathedral, which was being used as a shelter by civilians, was also damaged, along with the Catholic Church of St. Anthony.
 CNN released a report claiming that of all the 16 locations in Kharkiv targeted by Russian shelling that week; only three were non-civilian areas.

 The Security Service of Ukraine stated on 6 March that Russian BM-21 Grads were shelling the Kharkiv Institute of Physics and Technology, which houses a nuclear research facility, and warned it could lead to a large-scale ecological disaster.
 The International Atomic Energy Agency stated the next day that the nuclear research facility had reportedly been damaged but there was no radiation leak.
 Local emergency officials stated that at least eight civilians had been killed in the shelling on the city overnight.
 The Azerbaijani consulate in the city was meanwhile severely damaged and the Albanian consulate was demolished.

 On 7 March, the Ukrainian Ministry of Defence announced that Ukrainian forces had killed Russian Major General Vitaly Gerasimov, a deputy commander of the 41st Combined Arms Army.
 This claim later turned out to be untrue, as Gerasimov received the Order of Alexander Nevsky on May 23.
-Other Russian officers were also killed in the attack.
+Two other Russian officers were also killed in the attack.
 Russian soldiers also killed two civilian volunteers at the Feldman Ecopark as they entered the animals' enclosure to feed them.

 On 8 March, Synyehubov stated that more than 600,000 civilians had been evacuated from the city via railways.
 Ukrainian officials stated that all of Kharkiv was under their control, and that aside from some shelling on the outskirts of the city, no Russian offensive action was being taken.

 On 10 March, the State Emergency Service of Ukraine stated that four people, including two children, were killed by Russian shelling in Kharkiv.
 Russian shelling also destroyed a shopping mall in the centre of the city.
 Later, Herashchenko claimed that a Russian airstrike had struck the Kharkiv Institute of Physics and Technology.

 On 14 March, Russian shelling hit a residential area, killing two civilians and wounding one.
 The following day, Synyehubov claimed that the city had been shelled 65 times on 14 March, killing a civilian, and that 600 residential buildings had been destroyed in Kharkiv.
-The following day, Ukraine reported that they had killed Igor Nikolaev, commander of the 252nd Motorized Rifle Brigade, along with around 30% of the regiment's personnel and equipment.
+The following day, Ukraine reported that they had killed Igor Nikolaev, commander of the 252nd Motorized Rifle Regiment, along with around 30% of the regiment's personnel and equipment.